Mariosunny/validate-declarative/README.md

 ## validate-declarative
-A simple utility for declaratively validating the structure of any Javascript object.
+A simple utility for declaratively validating any Javascript object.
 - Fast, robust, and highly extensible
 - Works with arbitrarily large and deeply nested objects